Pontiac Aztek Model Overview

 How do you survive being called "the ugliest car in American history?"
 Sure, that comment came from Mad Magazine, but it reflected a general view of Pontiac's foray into the crossover market with the Aztec.
-Introduced to America as a grand prize on the first season of Survivor in 2001, (and like that show, people either loved it or hated it), that series has proved to be much longer-lasting.
+Introduced to America as a grand prize on the first season of "Survivor" in 2001 (and like that show, people either loved it or hated it), that TV series has proved to be much longer lasting.

 Aimed at an adventurous youth market, the Aztec offered some unique features.
-One was a removeable front console that doubled as both a CD holder or a cooler.
+One was a removable front console that doubled as both a CD holder and a cooler.
 In the back, a special package included a built-in tent and blow-up mattress for car camping, enhanced by rear stereo controls and a lighter.
 A drop-down tailgate made loading and partying easier.
 Another unique feature was the fold-down front passenger seat.
-With the fold-down rear seats, this created 93-cubic feet of cargo space and could easily fit oversized or long objects.
-The dash was designed by a former NASA engineer, and another unique option here was the heads-up display, a design that's used by fighter pilots to access readouts in the least distracting way to drivers.
+With the fold-down rear seats, this created 93 cubic feet of cargo space and could easily fit oversized or long objects.
+The dash was designed by a former NASA engineer, and another unique option here was the heads-up display, a design that's used by fighter pilots to access readouts in the least distracting way.

 Sales were disappointing for the Aztek, and some feel that Pontiac never spent enough time marketing what made the crossover so cool and fun to drive.
 Owners say it was responsive, handled easy, got great gas mileage and was fairly speedy.
 The cargo capabilities were its biggest draw.
 Beyond the funky looks, other complaints centered on poor rear visibility due to the spoiler placement, and a heavy hatch that never closed properly.
 An underpowered engine and poor depreciation also did not sit well with owners.
 We wonder if "Survivor" winner Richard Hatch still owns his.